|Module code||NSA 3637 / NSA 4637|

 A range of strategies will be used to encourage personal development, reflection and discussion through seminars and small groups.
 Teaching will be through blended learning which will entail online resources and lectures as well as face to face lectures and discussion groups involving critical incident analysis.

-You will be required to attend one day a week over 9 weeks.
-The teaching and acquisition of clinical skills will take place in the practice setting as well as in the classroom following 35 hours of mentored clinical practice.
+You will be required to attend one day a week over 8 consecutive weeks, Wednesdays 7th October – Wednesday 25th November, Induction day 23/09/20.
+The teaching and acquisition of clinical skills will take place in the practice setting over 35 hours.

 There are several funding options available: